hanabi/hanabi.github.io/Reference.md

 ### A Priority Flowchart (For Choosing Between 2+ Playable Cards)

-*Priority* can sometimes be confusing.
-[Here is a handy flowchart](https://raw.githubusercontent.com/Zamiell/hanabi-conventions/master/flowcharts/priority_flowchart.png) that shows, in general, which card should be played when there is a choice between two cards.
+*Priority* can be confusing.
+[Here is a flowchart](https://raw.githubusercontent.com/Zamiell/hanabi-conventions/master/flowcharts/priority_flowchart.png) that shows, in general, which card should be played when there is a choice between two cards.

 ### Priority Exceptions